 Before you produce any content based on a news story, it’s a wise idea to first verify the primary source of that story, and — if possible — conduct more research into it.

 This isn’t always necessary, of course; it depends on the nature of the story.
-But if something has been misreported, the source isn’t reliable, or it’s not clear what’s happened, you may end up with egg on your face if you try to newsjack it.
+But if something has been misreported, the source isn’t reliable, or it’s not clear what’s happened, you may end up with an egg on your face if you try to newsjack it.
+I

 Once you have some clarity, you need to seize the moment and prepare your content in a timely fashion.
 Don’t let that be an excuse to produce something that is sloppy and/or inaccurate, though.
 It won’t reflect well on your company and you’ll lose credibility among your audience.